SiamShafiq/HomeSafe/README.md

 ## Features

 - Safety based routing
-     - After each route, users can input their personal safety level
+     - After each route, users can input their personal safety level.
+This data is analyzed to plan future routes.
 - Route specific news
      - Users can receive information on their destination through relevant news articles that they can click to view
 - Night friendly
      - Night mode colour scheme available to users so they can customize the site to be of enhanced use during the evening.

 ![light_mode](https://user-images.githubusercontent.com/82855300/153733939-f7690941-ceec-4377-baf1-c51a1e3e7ef6.PNG)